Pelvic Floor Exercises

 Who can benefit from pelvic floor exercises?

-Pelvic floor exercises may help people who leak urine, struggle with urgency, feel pelvic heaviness, or want to improve recovery after pregnancy, childbirth, menopause, or prostate surgery.
-They are also useful for people with reduced core control, repeated straining from constipation, chronic coughing, or jobs that involve regular heavy lifting.
+Pelvic floor exercises may help people who leak urine, struggle with urgency, feel pelvic heaviness or want to improve recovery after pregnancy, childbirth, menopause or prostate surgery.
+They may also help people with reduced core control, repeated straining from constipation, chronic coughing or jobs that involve regular heavy lifting.

 Pelvic floor exercises may help these conditions